NCAR/ccpp-framework/doc/constituents_overhaul.md

 - **Why it didn't surface earlier**: original capgen's advection test only calls `deallocate` once between a *failing* register and a *successful* one — at that point `lock_table` has not populated `const_metadata`, so the broken inner loop is skipped.
-Capgen-ng triggers it because its teardown calls `reset` after a successful lock.
+Capgen triggers it because its teardown calls `reset` after a successful lock.
 - **Fix landed 2026-05-12**: added `framework_owns_me` private flag on